 That’s where this blog comes in.
 Over the coming quarter, we’ll discuss an informal handbook, if you will, for building and managing a data security practice.
 This post is the introduction to a series delving into questions we receive from customers and partners centered around the data security practice.

 Second, we’ll identify the business value of protecting data.
 Information security is not free, of course.
 So given all of the potential ways we could secure our information systems, what is the financial benefit of protecting the data itself?
+Both the direct cost savings as well as the follow-on fiscal benefits of increased data utilization.

 Third, we’ll discuss the concept of the data protection stack.
 And why data security offers the strongest information security protection.
 Those of you involved with network security and the importance of the ISO OSI networking stack will feel right at home with this one.